 Live Images

 Live images are ideal for people who want a clean installation.
-Use a live image to replace your existing system, install alongside existing operating systems, or simply try KDE neon without affecting their computer.
+Use a live image to replace your existing system, install alongside existing operating systems, or simply try KDE neon without affecting your computer.

 Featuring pre-release KDE software built the same day from bugfix branches.
 Good for testing.
 There is no QA.
 Will contain bugs.